Certora/Documentation/docs/cvl/methods.md

  - {ref}`havoc-summary`.
 These assume that the called method can have arbitrary side-effects on the storage of some contracts.

- - {ref}`dispatcher`.
-A `DISPATCHER` summary assumes that the receiver of the method call is one of a specific set of contracts.
+ - {ref}`dispatcher` assume that the receiver of the method call could be any contract that implements the method.

  - {ref}`function-summary` replace calls to the summarized method with {doc}`functions` or {ref}`ghost-axioms`.